datenanfragen/website/content/en/blog/sample-letter-gdpr-direct-marketing-objection/index.md

     "date": "2019-10-24T18:47:21+02:00",
     "last_edited": "2021-09-25T13:22:30+02:00",
     "type": "blog",
     "description": "You don't have to put up with direct marketing.
-Thanks to the GPDR, you can object to the use of your personal data for direct marketing purposes.
+Thanks to the GDPR, you can object to the use of your personal data for direct marketing purposes.
 Our sample letter helps you exercise this right.", "featured_image": "sample-letter-gdpr-direct-marketing-objection-en",
     "tags": [ "gdpr", "objection against direct marketing", "letter", "sample", "article 21" ], "authors": [ "baltpeter" ],